tusharsappal/AtlassianRecruitmentProblem/ReadMe.md

 #### List of the Test Cases

 1. The First Automated Test Case determines if the user can create a new page
-2. The Second Automated Test Case determinses if the user can put restrictions on the existing wiki page
+2. The Second Automated Test Case determines if the user can put restrictions on the existing wiki page

 ####Prerequisites